tedmoore/tedmoore.github.io/content/about-contact.md

 Interdisciplinarity catalyzes the diversity of Ted’s own practice by bringing him into collaboration with creative thinkers of differing backgrounds, such as theater-makers, choreographers, dancers, and software engineers.
 Ted has worked with independent theater companies, creating collaboratively devised intermedia works notably with Skewed Visions and Umbrella Collective in Minneapolis, creating original music, sound design, and video art.

-Ted currently lives in New Haven, Connecticut, but might also be found hiking in West Rock State Park or on the side of a mountain in Summit County Colorado.
+Ted currently lives in New Haven, Connecticut, but might also be found hiking in nearby West Rock State Park or on the side of a mountain in Summit County, Colorado.

 _I have signed the New Music Equity Action Pledge in commitment to undertake the actions and goals it states._